srobo/team-emails/SR2022/2021-10-03-sr2022-competition-announcement.md

 Kickstart will be streamed live on **13th November 2021**.
 Here we'll announce the game for this year, go into further details on how the competition year will work, and of course answer any questions you have.

 If you already have a kit from a previous Student Robotics competition, please keep hold of it.
-If not, we will contact you soon to coordinate shipping a kit out to you.
+We'll be in touch soon about getting it updated to the latest version of our kit software.
+If you don't have a kit, we'll also contact you soon to coordinate shipping a kit out to you.

 Visit [our website](TODO) for more information.